empkins/stressgait-analysis/README.md

 Hereby, the `deploy_type` can be used to specify different locations of datasets, e.g., `local`, `external_drive`, or `remote`.

+**Note:** The `config.json` is ignored by git and should not be committed to the repository since it depends on the local setup.

 Afterwards, the path to the dataset can be loaded in the notebooks by specifying the `deploy_type`.